-This year, students will be studying tractate Bava Basra comprising the laws and details of real property and damages.
+This year, students will be studying tractate Kiddushin comprising the laws and details marriage and acquisition.
 Emphasis is placed on ability to read, translate and comprehend the shakla v'tarya of the Gemara, and according to student level, the Rashi and Tosafos as well.
 Critical thinking skills are developed as students are introduced to the questions, answers and methodology of the major Acharonim (later-day commentaries) on the Gemara.